CIS3296SoftwareDesignF21/prj-05-discordbot/README.md

 [index.js](index.js) performs the initial connection to the Discord bot and logs it into the server using the client variable.
 Index.js also recognizes command inputs and provides the response to the server.

-[deploy-commands.js](deploy-commands.js) defines the commands the bot can recognize and performs the REST api connection to register the commands within the server the bot is connecting to.
+[commands/deploy-commands.js](commands/deploy-commands.js) defines the commands the bot can recognize and performs the REST api connection to register the commands within the server the bot is connecting to.
+Every modification toward the file only requires a single run of the file to register and update the bot's commands.

+[commands/commands.js](commands/commands.js) contains functions that interect with Canvas LMS API.
+The unction initial HTTPS requests to the api and receives JSON objects.